JainAbhi2411/DineQR/docs/prd.md

 4. Monitor order status in kitchen
 5. Receive notification when order is ready
 6. Serve food to customer
-7. Update order status to 'Served'
+7. Update order status to 'Served'\n
 **Phase 4: Customer Communication**
 1. Receive chat messages from assigned tables
 2. Respond to customer requests: